-ATCO Gas Australia provides natural gas distribution services in Western Australia and serves approximately 753,000 customers in 18 communities, including metropolitan Perth and surrounding regions such as Geraldton, Bunbury, Busselton, Kalgoorlie, Harvey, Pinjarra, Brunswick Junction and Capel.
-ATCO Gas Australia owns and operates approximately 14,000 km of natural gas pipelines and associated infrastructure and also distributes liquefied propane gas (LPG) to the community of Albany.
+ATCO Gas Australia provides natural gas distribution services in Western Australia and serves approximately 761,000 customers in 18 communities, including metropolitan Perth and surrounding regions such as Geraldton, Bunbury, Busselton, Kalgoorlie, Harvey, Pinjarra, Brunswick Junction and Capel.
+ATCO Gas Australia owns and operates approximately 14,000 km of natural gas pipelines and associated infrastructure and also distributes liquefied petroleum gas (LPG) to the community of Albany.

-The number of customers served by ATCO Gas Australia at the end of 2017 and 2016 is shown below.
+The number of customers served by ATCO Gas Australia at the end of 2018 and 2017 is shown below.